ben-ryder/localful/docs/encryption-spec/encryption-spec.md

 TODO

 ## Introduction
-TODO - Add context about the LFB data structure and functionality that informs this specification.
+TODO - Add context about the Localful data structure and functionality that informs this specification.

 ## Summary
-- To use LFB (even just locally with no server) a user must supply a `user email` and `user password`.
+- To use Localful (even just locally with no server) a user must supply a `user email` and `user password`.
 - The `user email` and `user password` are used to derive an `account key` which is then split into a `master unlock key` and `server password`.
 - The `server password` can be used in server authenticate if required, and is never stored on the device.
 - The `master unlock key` is used to encrypt a randomly generate `master encryption key` which produces a `protected master encryption key`.
 This protected/encrypted value can be uploaded to the server if required.